When getting started playing the guitar there are a lot of names that are important to know.

 By segmenting the fingerboard into sections using frets, we are able to play notes precisely without being flat or sharp much easier.

 If you were to play a guitar with no frets on the fingerboard, you would need to press the string down on the exact spot necessary to play a note correctly.

-If i were to want to play a “G” note on the 6th string of the guitar, i would need to press down on the 6th string in the exact spot to prevent the note from being a bit flat or sharp.
+If i were to want to play a “G” note on the 6th string of the guitar, i would need to press down in the exact spot!
+Otherwise the note might be flat or sharp.
 (Check out our article on the guitar strings and their notes here.)

 This can be difficult unless you really get to know the fingerboard of a fretless instrument well.
 This is possible of course, but takes some real practice and has a rather steep learning curve.

 So is playing a fretless fingerboard less precise?